 The City of Kettering Parks, Recreation and Cultural Arts Department (PRCA) has a rich history serving the community dating back to 1954, when the city council established the first Parks and Recreation Board.
 Upon the formation of the Parks and Recreation Board, the first Parks and Recreation Master Plan was developed in 1964 to guide city leaders in its growth to better serve the community.
 In 1965, the Parks and Recreation Board conducted a survey of residents to justify the need to create a Parks and Recreation Department.
 From those results, the City of Kettering PRCA department was born.
 In 1966, Bill Richwine was selected the first City of Kettering PRCA Director.
 Since then PRCA, has been recognized both nationally and locally for many of its parks, facilities, programs and initiatives through professional excellence in the field of parks and recreation.
 The National Recreation and Parks Association has selected the City of Kettering PRCA as a National Gold Medal Agency three times (1977, 1994, and 2014).
 In 1996, the department also became the first parks and recreation department in the state of Ohio to become nationally accredited.
-The department has since been re-accredited four times: 2001, 2006, 2011 and 2016.
+The department has since been re-accredited five times: 2001, 2006, 2011, 2016 and 2021.

 PRCA through the decades